ssslakter/sdl-mojo/README.md

 `magic run build` - Generate the bindings

-`magic run build` - Run the test file
+`magic run test` - Run the test file

 # Notes
 The generator attempts to turn cases of error on null, and error on false, into raising functions.